Chase DeLauter

 Chase Daniel DeLauter (born October 8, 2001) is an American professional baseball outfielder for the Cleveland Guardians of Major League Baseball (MLB).
+He played college baseball at James Madison University and was selected by the Guardians in the first round of the 2022 MLB draft.
+He made his MLB debut with the Guardians in 2025.

 Amateur career

-DeLauter attended Hedgesville High School in Hedgesville, West Virginia, where he played football, basketball, and baseball.
+DeLauter was born in Frederick, Maryland, and grew up in Martinsburg, West Virginia.
+He attended Hedgesville High School in Hedgesville, West Virginia, where he played football, basketball, and baseball.
 In 2018, as a junior, he batted .500 and also pitched to a 1.95 ERA with 64 strikeouts.
 As a senior in 2019, he went 9-2 with a 0.84 ERA over 66 innings alongside hitting .606 with eight home runs, 52 RBIs, and 21 doubles.
 He was named the Gatorade Player of the Year for the state of West Virginia.

 After graduating high school, DeLauter enrolled at James Madison University to play college baseball.
 As a freshman in 2020, DeLauter earned a starting spot and batted .382 with 26 hits and 14 RBIs over 16 games before the season was cancelled due to the COVID-19 pandemic.
-In those 16 starts, he reached base safely in his first 15 games of the season, setting the new JMU School record.
+In those 16 starts, he reached base safely in his first 15 games of the season, setting the new JMU school record.
 He earned Freshman All-American honors from Collegiate Baseball Newspaper.
 He played in the Rockingham County Baseball League for the Broadway Bruins that summer where he batted .527 with 18 home runs and 45 RBIs over thirty games.
 In 2021, as a redshirt freshman, he slashed .386/.500/.723 with six home runs, 21 RBIs, and a 1.231 OPS over 26 games.
 He missed two games during the season due to injury.
 Following the season's end, he played collegiate summer baseball for the Orleans Firebirds of the Cape Cod Baseball League where he was named a league all-star and earned the Robert A. McNeese Outstanding Pro Prospect Award after batting .298 with nine home runs over 34 games.
 DeLauter entered the 2022 season as a top prospect for the upcoming draft.
 In early April, he broke his foot and missed the remainder of the season.
 Over 24 games before the injury, he batted .437 with eight home runs and 35 RBIs.
 Following the season's end, he traveled to San Diego where he participated in the Draft Combine.